-Spare a thought for women in times gone by who didn’t have access to ultrasounds (or even women on internet forums who are impatient and aren’t 18 weeks yet) who had to resort to these unusual and not-so-accurate ways to determine whether they were having a boy or a girl.
+Spare a thought for women in times gone by who didn’t have access to ultrasounds (or even women on internet forums who are impatient and aren’t 18 weeks yet) who had to resort to these unusual and not-so-accurate ways to predict the sex of their baby.
 Quite often they may as well have done eeny-meeny-miny-mo.

 2. The Way You Sway